Irma claims dozens of lives across Caribbean, United States | Taiwan News

 The scope and scale of misery caused by Irma continues to grow, including its human toll.
 Irma, at one point the most powerful hurricane ever recorded in the open Atlantic, has claimed the lives of dozens of people across the Caribbean and southeastern United States.

-Victims include two women in Havana who died when a balcony fell on their bus.
-A Florida jailhouse guard and sheriff's deputy were killed in a head-on collision.
-A 2-year-old child on Barbuda was swept away from his mother when their roof blew off.
-A teenage surfer drowned in a 'monster wave' when the hurricane was still far away.
-Several people have died of carbon monoxide poisoning from electric generators.
+Victims include two women in Havana, Cuba, who died when a balcony fell on a bus in which they were riding.
+A Florida jailhouse guard and sheriff's deputy died after their vehicles collided.
+A 2-year-old child on Barbuda died when his body was swept away after his home's roof ripped off and the structure filled with water.
+A Barbados teen died while surfing as the massive hurricane churned hundreds of miles away.

 Here are brief portraits of some of Irma's victims: